What IS the difference between marketing and sales content?

 Checklist of Marketing and Sales Content Differences

-Sales content is best considered in three primary categories:
+Sales content is best considered in three primary categories.
+I see these as three “lenses through which you identify requirements:

 - Knowledge; Conversation and Communication Support; Situation-ready Content